 10. The Ultimate Guide to Raising a Puppy

 We do find that the book title can be a bit misleading.
 We didn’t find too many concrete tips or step-by-step instructions on how to train a puppy and how to troubleshoot any training hurdles.
-So, it’s a great introductory book for puppyhood.
-If you’re looking for more in-depth training advice and instructions, you won’t find what you’re looking for in this book.
+So, it’s a great introductory book for puppyhood, but if you’re looking for more in-depth training advice and instructions, you won’t find it in this book.

 Buyers Guide: Choosing and Using a Training Book for Rescue Dogs